ShinoNice/NLPs-Forescasting-of-Airbnb-Listing-Status/README.md

 4. **Evaluation**: Assessing the model's performance using appropriate metrics.

 ## Results
-The final model's performance and key findings are detailed in the `final_report.pdf` located in the `reports` folder.
+The final model's performance and key findings are detailed in the `Report.pdf`.

 ## How to Run
 To run the project, follow these steps: